 CAR MODEL CYCLES

 However, developing a better car takes lots of money and time.
 For a popular model from an international brand, the investment required by an all-new version can add up to several hundred million dollars.
+Even locally, Holden famously spent one billion dollars on the VE Commodore development more than a decade ago.

 Obviously, there is a limit to how often even the biggest global carmakers, such as Toyota and Volkswagen, can spend that sort of sum and earn it back from sales.